An Enthusiast's Guide To A Great Webcam Shot | ETF Trends

 - Flattering light.
 Nobody looks good illuminated by an office desk lamp with a bright wight reading bulb in it, or worse, from the glow of a computer monitor.

-- Adjusting the raw image coming in is important.
-It lets you play with contrast, brightness and color, to get the best possible shot given whatever limitations your environment may have.
+- Adjusting the raw image coming in is essential.
+It lets you play with contrast, brightness, and color, to get the best possible shot given whatever limitations your environment may have.

-My solution to the above isn’t unique – I’m sure I cobbled it all together out of 100 reddit posts and extensive time on DPReview.com.
+My solution to the above isn’t unique – I’m sure I cobbled it altogether out of 100 Reddit posts and extensive time on DPReview.com.

 Here’s the kit you need to get all of the above:

 Ultimately, these things are in the eye of the beholder, but I generally recommend the Sony FE 85mm F1.8.
-The F1.8 tells you that “this lends opens really wide” and that’s good.
-Wide open lenses give you very shallow depth of field.
+The F1.8 tells you that “this lens opens really wide,” and that’s good.
+Wide-open lenses give you a very shallow depth of field.
 This particular Sony lens has become somewhat legendary among photo nerds for its portrait look, and at about $600, is a reasonable bargain.
 If you don’t believe me, the REALLY good lense for this is the Sony FE 85mm F1.4GM lens.
 It’s incredible.
 It’s also $1,800.
-You could, however, put it in a sock and re-enact daredevil action scenes using it as a weapon and while it would be dented, it would still work.
+You could, however, put it in a sock and re-enact daredevil action scenes using it as a weapon, and while it would be dented, it would still work.

 Making It All Work